ktully/eternity-keeper/README.md

 Currently there is support for Windows and Linux versions.

 # Contributing
+This is a clone of the code from https://bitbucket.org/Fyorl/eternity-keeper/src/master/ but with
+- the commit history revised to strip symbols from all the linux shared libraries (otherwise they were too large for github)
+- some alpha changes from ktully which haven't been tidied up for upstream yet

 1. Fork this repository.
 2. Clone your forked repository.
 3. Make changes.